bytedeck/bytedeck/README.md

 tenant.domains.create(domain='hackerspace.localhost.net', is_primary=False)
 ```

 4. Done!
 You should now be able to access your site via `http://hackerspace.localhost.net:8000/` and use the Google Sign In.
+Note that Google Sign In will only work using the `.net` url.

 ## Contributing